Explore the industrial past of the

 Although Blaenavon’s prospects appeared bleak, its rich and important history was not to go unrecognised.
 In 2000, UNESCO listed the Blaenavon Industrial Landscape as a World Heritage Site for its role as the world’s major iron and coal producer.
 As the organisation commented, the area constitutes an ‘exceptional illustration’ of the social and economic structure of the nineteenth century, being an ‘outstanding and remarkably complete example’ of a ninetieth-century landscape.

-Today the Blaenavon Industrial Landscape contains numerous attractions that tell its rich history.
+Today the Blaenavon Industrial Landscape contains numerous attractions that tell the story of its rich heritage.
 These include the Big Pit National Coal Museum, Blaenavon Ironworks, and the World Heritage Centre.
 Other local businesses such as the Rhymney Brewery Visitor Centre and Blaenafon Cheddar Company ensure that Blaenavon has something for many tastes!

-Blaenavon High Level: Town centre attractions (including the World Heritage Centre and Blaenavon Ironworks), local shops and restaurants, Pontypool to Blaenavon Cycle Route.
+Blaenavon High Level: Town centre attractions (including the World Heritage Centre and Blaenavon Ironworks), local shops (e.g. the Blaenafon Cheddar Company), pubs and restaurants, Pontypool to Blaenavon Cycle Route.

-Whistle Inn Halt: Whistle Inn public house, Garn Lakes
+Whistle Inn Halt: Whistle Inn public house and Garn Lakes

-Blaenavon’s Heritage Railway cannot take responsibility for the provision of events, facilities and services at other attractions.
+The Pontypool and Blaenavon Railway Company (1983) Limited cannot take responsibility for the provision of events, facilities and services at other attractions.
 Please check with the relevant attraction ahead of your visit.